LrdSpr/Dynamics-Interface/README.md

 # Dynamics-Interface
-Dynamics products like main menu and grid
+UI components (MainMenu and Grid) like in Dynamics products

 Developed using HTML+CSS+JQUERY